• Home

 Print versions, hardcover and paperback are available everywhere fine books are sold, worldwide!

-Thanks dear readers.
 You made Book 1 a bestseller!

-In The Trek Continues: More Memoirs of a Rocket Scientist, the award winning author of From the Potato to Star Trek and Beyond shares a Tholian Web night and surprising after-effects of the Star Trek ®
+In The Trek Continues: More Memoirs of a Rocket Scientist, the award winning author of From the Potato to Star Trek and Beyond shares a Tholian Web night and surprising, culture-shifting legacies of the Star Trek ® episode he co-wrote, and of the series as a whole, in his new, unforgettable collection of true-life stories about extraordinary people, leading-edge projects, the love of his life Sarah, their cats, and Hector the Dog.

 “Just as the river started to swing us to the right we came within range of a rain of projectiles.
 The baboons were hurling these strange dark missiles down at us from the cliffs above.
 Suddenly, someone called out that the 'missiles' were baboon turds."